Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Defining workload specifications (e.g., resource requirements)

-- Building a container image using Cloud Build
+- Building a container image by using Cloud Build

-Integrating Google Cloud services (20% of the exam)
+Integrating applications with Google Cloud services (22% of the exam)

-Integrating an application with data and storage services.
-Considerations include: - Managing connections to data stores (e.g., Cloud SQL, Cloud Spanner, Firestore, Bigtable, Cloud Storage)
+Integrating applications with data and storage services.
+Considerations include: - Managing connections to datastores (e.g., Cloud SQL, Firestore, Bigtable, Cloud Storage)

-- Writing an application that publishes/consumes data asynchronously (e.g., from Pub/Sub)
+- Writing an application that publishes or consumes data asynchronously (e.g., from Pub/Sub or streaming data sources)

-Integrating Cloud APIs with applications.
-Considerations include: - Enabling a Cloud API
+Integrating applications with Google Cloud APIs.
+Considerations include: - Enabling Google Cloud services

-- Making API calls using supported options (e.g., Cloud Client Library, REST API or gRPC, API Explorer) taking into consideration:
+- Making API calls by using supported options (e.g., Cloud Client Library, REST API, or gRPC, API Explorer) taking into consideration:

 • Batching requests